JezzerK/BetterQWERTY/README.md

 Both versions will improve your overall typing speed.
 For indivivual instructions, see either in the macOS file.

+If you're on windows, go to windows/autohotkey and follow the readme there for instructions.

 [^1]: OBVIOUSLY if you're coding in Java then this may not apply.
 But, NEWSFLASH, the majority of the FREAKING WORLD POPULATION that has TOUCHED A KEYBOARD are NOT Java developers.